Syntax Highlighter Plugin

 Syntax Highlighter Settings

-Once the Syntax Highlighter plugin is enabled, you will have access to its settings screen.
+Once the Syntax Highlighter plugin is enabled, you can access its settings screen.
 Here, the settings are conveniently divided into three categories: "Theme Configuration", "Display Options", and "Advanced Options".

 Theme Configuration